ryan4yin/knowledge/electrical-engineering/VSCode C C++ 开发环境搭建.md

        -I<directory>
               Add the specified directory to the search path for include files.

-       -F<directory>
-              Add the specified directory to the search path for framework include files.

-       -nostdinc
-              Do not search the standard system directories or compiler builtin directories for include files.

-       -nostdlibinc
-              Do not search the standard system directories for include files, but do search compiler builtin include directories.

-       -nobuiltininc
-              Do not search clang's builtin directory for include files.

 # 文件夹选项
    Options for Directory Search
        These options specify directories to search for header files, for